-The school recognises we have an important role to play in multi-agency safeguarding arrangements and contributes to multi-agency working as set out in Working Together to Safeguard Children (2018).
-As a relevant agency, the school/college understands its role within local safeguarding arrangements and operates in accordance with the Derby and Derbyshire Safeguarding Children multi-agency procedures, including the local criteria for action (known as the Threshold document) and local protocols for assessment in Derby and Derbyshire (note: this is currently under review).
+The school recognises we have an important role to play in multi-agency safeguarding arrangements and contributes to multi-agency working as set out in Working Together to Safeguard Children (2023).
+As a relevant agency, the school/college understands its role within local safeguarding arrangements and operates in accordance with the Derby and Derbyshire Safeguarding Children multi-agency procedures, including the local criteria for action (known as the Threshold document) and local protocols for assessment in Derby and Derbyshire.
 The school is also aware of and implements any local learning where appropriate, such as those as outlined in DDSCP Briefing note: safeguarding school age children and learning from case reviews and other DDSCP briefing notes located in the multi-agency safeguarding children procedures document library.
-The school has identified the head teacher (Tracy Blackwell) to undertake relevant training to become the Mental Health Lead for the school.
-Training is to be completed this academic year.
-Another member of staff (Tara Donnelly) has been assigned to complete Autism Advocate Training, which is to be completed during the Spring Term.
+The school Head teacher Mrs. Tracy Blackwell has undertaken training in February 2024 to become the Mental Health Lead for the school.
+Mrs Tara Donnelly has completed Autism Advocate Training, which was completed in March 2023.
 The nurture group attends school on a cyclic programme, which is funded by the Early Help Offer Provision.
 We make referrals to the school nurse, the GP, CAMHS and work in partnership with these agencies to support children and families.
 Hartington C of E Primary School work closely with a variety of other services to support our vulnerable children including Social Care, the Early Help Team, Starting Point Advice Line, Safer Early Help Team and The Food Bank.